stepstone-tech/android-material-stepper/README.md

 | *ms_stepTabIconBackgroundStyle*   | Used by ms_stepIconBackground in layout/ms_step_tab           |
 | *ms_stepTabTitleStyle*            | Used by ms_stepTitle in layout/ms_step_tab                    |
 | *ms_stepTabDividerStyle*          | Used by ms_stepDivider in layout/ms_step_tab                  |

-## Missing features
-  - support for non-linear steppers
-  - support for non-editable steppers
-  - support for Alternative labels in the horizontal stepper

 ## License
 Copyright 2016 StepStone Services